Choose Safe Places

 Tips for completing the property checklist

-Please answer the questions on the Property Checklist to the best of your ability.
-If you do not know the answer to any of the questions, we recommend you talk with:
+Answer the questions on the Property Checklist the best you can.
+If you don’t know one of the answers, we recommend you talk to:

-- The property owner, if you are renting the space for your facility.
+- The property owner if you’re renting the space for your facility.

 - Your town engineer or building department.